florian/Prefixr-CL/readme.md

 ## Why not use one of the editor plugins?

 I like to keep my CSS files as small as possible and only include the prefixed properties in the production (minified) version.
-The editor extensions add the prefixed CSS to the current file which makes it a lot bigger and harder to maintain.
+The editor plugins add the prefixed CSS to the current file which makes it a lot bigger and harder to maintain.
 Prefixr-CLI saves the prefixed CSS in a seperate file.

 ## Requirements